 - how often should a newsletter be sent out

-- how often should newsletters be sent
+- how often should dentists send newsletters

 - how often to send newsletter